 Neurologic Exam: Mental status, cranial nerves, reflexes, motor, sensory, and coordination.

-Outside Studies and Referrals: Laboratory testing: ANA, CBC, CMP, CRP, ESR, TSH, U/A, vitamin B-12, D 25-OH.
+Outside Studies and Referrals: Laboratory testing: ANA, CBC, CMP, CRP, ESR, TSH, thyroid, U/A, vitamin B-12, D 25-OH.
 Radiology: CT, CTA, MR, MRA, radionuclide scan, ultrasound, and X-ray.
 Consults: Internal Medicine, Neurosurgery, Psychiatry, Psychology, Orthopedics, and Rheumatology.
 Referrals: Dietitian, Occupational Therapy, Physical Therapy.
 Second opinions: to various neurologic subspecialties at Johns Hopkins.

 Counseling and Treatment: